Michael Everson

-Michael Everson (born January 9, 1963) is an American and Irish linguist, script encoder, typesetter, type designer and publisher.
-He runs a publishing company called Evertype, through which he has published over a hundred books since 2006.
+Michael Everson (born January 1963) is an American and Irish linguist, script encoder, typesetter, type designer and publisher.
+He runs a publishing company called Evertype, through which he has published over one hundred books since 2006.

 His central area of expertise is with writing systems of the world, specifically in the representation of these systems in formats for computer and digital media.
 In 2003 Rick McGowan said he was "probably the world's leading expert in the computer encoding of scripts" for his work to add a wide variety of scripts and characters to the Universal Character Set.
 Since 1993, he has written over two hundred proposals which have added thousands of characters to ISO/IEC 10646 and the Unicode standard; as of 2003, he was credited as the leading contributor of Unicode proposals.

 Life

 Everson was born in Norristown, Pennsylvania, and moved to Tucson, Arizona, at the age of 12.
 His interest in the works of J. R. R. Tolkien led him to study Old English and then other Germanic languages.
 He read German, Spanish, and French for his B.A. at the University of Arizona (1985), and the History of Religions and Indo-European linguistics for his M.A. at the University of California, Los Angeles (1988).

 In 1989, a former professor, Dr. Marija Gimbutas, asked him to read a paper on Basque mythology at an Indo-Europeanist Conference held in Ireland; shortly thereafter he moved to Dublin, where he studied as a Fulbright Scholar in the Faculty of Celtic Studies, University College Dublin (1991).
 He became a naturalized Irish citizen in 2000, although he retains American citizenship.